Islamic State issues video of beheading of U.S. hostage

 In the video, Sotloff describes himself as “paying the price” with his life for the U.S. intervention in Iraq.

+The White House said late on Tuesday that Obama was sending three top officials - Secretary of State John Kerry, Defense Secretary Chuck Hagel and counterterrorism adviser Lisa Monaco - to the Middle East “in the near-term to build a stronger regional partnership” against the Islamic State militants.

+U.S. officials also said Obama ordered 350 more U.S. military personnel to protect the large American embassy in Baghdad, bringing up to about 820 the number of U.S. forces working to bolster diplomatic security in Iraq.

-Sotloff’s mother, Shirley, appealed last Wednesday in a videotaped message to Islamic State’s self-proclaimed caliph, Abu Bakr al-Baghdadi, appealing for her son’s release.
+Sotloff’s mother, Shirley, appealed last Wednesday for her son’s release in a videotaped message to Islamic State’s self-proclaimed caliph, Abu Bakr al-Baghdadi.

 In the video it released last month, Islamic State said Foley’s death was in retaliation for U.S. air strikes on its insurgents who have overrun wide areas of northern Iraq.

-The United States resumed air strikes in Iraq in August for the first time since the withdrawal of the final U.S. troops from the country in 2011.
+The United States resumed air strikes in Iraq in August for the first time since the pullout of U.S. troops in 2011.

 The raids followed major gains by Islamic State, which has declared an Islamic Caliphate in areas it controls in Syria and Iraq.

-“We have seen a video that purports to be the murder of U.S. citizen Steven Sotloff by the Islamic State of Iraq and the Levant.
-The intelligence community is working as quickly as possible to determine its authenticity,” White House National Security Council spokeswoman Bernadette Meehan said in a statement.
+“We have seen a video that purports to be the murder of U.S. citizen Steven Sotloff by the Islamic State of Iraq and the Levant,” White House National Security Council spokeswoman Bernadette Meehan said in a statement.

 ‘SAVAGE KILLING’